-From January of 2017- January 2020, Tatiana served as Director of Community Health and Social Impact for the National Capital Area for CareFirst BlueCross BlueShield, the Washington DC region’s largest not-for-profit insurer.
-In this role, Tatiana manages a sponsorship budget with her team of $38 million that supports over 200 organizations in Washington, D.C., Northern Virginia, Montgomery and Prince George’s counties and West Virginia.
-She was also involved in the grantmaking process for funds in CareFirst’s various grant cycles and RFP’s along with conducting and evaluating site visits to grantees in coordination with the company’s grants program officer.
+Prior to her return to District government, Tatiana served for three and a half years as the Director of Community Health and Social Impact for the National Capital Area for CareFirst BlueCross BlueShield, the region’s largest not-for-profit insurer.
+She managed a sponsorship budget with her team of $38 million that supported over 250 organizations in Washington, D.C., Northern Virginia, Montgomery, and Prince George’s counties, and West Virginia.

 Tatiana is incredibly passionate about public service having spent twelve years working and volunteering for local and state governments in New Jersey, Florida, and Washington D.C. and also national campaigns, which included two Presidential.
 This past election cycle Tatiana volunteered as the Latinx Faith Advisor, for Faith 2020, an organization led by Adam Phillip (National Faith Director for Bloomberg 2020) and Fred Davie (Executive Vice President of Union Theological Seminary) focused on choosing to hope over fear in the public square and supporting Biden-Harris to lead in restoring our nation’s soul and values.

 Tatiana serves on several local and national boards focused on public-private partnership development nationally and globally; women and children’s rights; housing affordability; access to secondary education; and health outcomes in communities of color.
 She is also a term member of the Council on Foreign Relations; a member of the 2020 Class of Leadership Greater Washington; Washington Hispanic’s 100 Most Influential Latinos; and was named the Washington Business Journal’s Forty under 40.